 Part 1: Incentivized Viral Loops

-These loops operate on a clear value exchange.
-The user is offered a tangible reward for successfully referring a new user.
+These loops operate on a clear, transactional value exchange.
+The user is offered a tangible reward for successfully referring a new user through a custom deep link.

 1. The Dropbox Viral Loop: Incentivized Storage